1. What do all the numbers and charges mean on my bill? Click here to see an example of a bill and how to read it.

 3. What is the Power Cost Adjustment charge and why does it change each month?

 The Power Cost Adjustment (PCA) is the rate component on electric bills that is based on our average expected/budgeted purchased power cost of $0.06 per kWh – this is what we pay for the electricity we buy on your behalf.
 The exact cost varies somewhat from month to month, which is why we base our rate on the average just mentioned.
 BCEC’s rate is $0.099665 per kWh; the difference between that and the cost of purchased power – about $0.039665 per kWh - is what we operate on.
-While BCEC’s kWh rate has not changed, members will pay more with reduction of the PCA bill credit amount.
+While BCEC’s kWh rate has not changed, members may pay more as the PCA increases to manage higher-than-budgeted cost of purchased power.
 To minimize the impact of this charge on our members, the PCA is analyzed monthly and every attempt is made to “level” it, rather than to pass on possible extreme monthly fluctuations from our wholesale supplier, and to be more responsive to changes in fuel costs.
-BCEC will continue to monitor the cost of generating electricity and may adjust the PCA in the future as necessary.
+BCEC will continue to monitor the cost of generating electricity and may adjust the PCA as necessary.